4km3/docker-dnsmasq/README.md

 # docker-dnsmasq

-I’ts a [dnsmasq][dnsmasq] Docker image.
-It is only a few MB in size.
+Alpine Linux-based [dnsmasq][dnsmasq] Docker image, about 10 MB in size.
-It is just an `ENTRYPOINT` to the `dnsmasq` binary.
+With minimal fuzz, it just provides an `ENTRYPOINT` to the `dnsmasq` binary.

 ## Usage

-It is usually a good idea to use a tag other than `latest` if you are using this image in a production setting.
+CAVEAT EMPTOR: It is usually a good idea to use a tag other than `latest` if you are using this image in a production setting.

 There are two tags to choose from:

 - `4km3/dnsmasq:2.90-r3`: dnsmasq 2.90-r3 based on Alpine 3.21 (for backwards compatibility, `latest` points to this tag)
 - `4km3/dnsmasq:edge`: based on Alpine edge